s0md3v/MyPapers/Polynomial Solution for Subset Sum Problem/README.md

    6.3 If its sum is less than T, proceed to 7.
 7. Lets call the sum of this buffer, BS.
    7.1 Find the digital root of this BS, and calculate what digital root should be added to it to make it equal to the digital root of T.
-   7.2.
-Calculate what digit should be added to it to make the last digit of their sum equal to the last digit of T.
+   7.2 Calculate what digit should be added to it to make the last digit of their sum equal to the last digit of T.
-   7.3.
-Use the information accquired to find the respective subset of numbers in the mapping, call this subset AS and proceed to 8.
+   7.3 Use the information accquired to find the respective subset of numbers in the mapping, call this subset AS and proceed to 8.
 8. Add the first (smallest) number from AS to the sum of buffer.
    8.1 If this sum is equal to T, we have found our solution.
    8.2 If this sum is greater than T, reject AS altogether and go back to 6, and move the buffer one number to the left.
 This is done because if this number is causing the buffer to be greater than T, the rest of the numbers will do too as they are in increasing order.
-   8.2.
-If this sum is less than then T, reject this number and move to the next number in AS.
+   8.2 If this sum is less than then T, reject this number and move to the next number in AS.
+   8.3 If all the numbers in AS resultsed in a sum less than T, increase N by 1 and go back to 6.
+This is done because if all sums for the N-1 largest numbers isn't big enough, the rest of S is only smaller because we are iterating bigges->smallest.
-   8.3.
-If the end of this accquired set is reached, increase N by 1 and go back to 6.
+   8.4 If the end of this accquired set is reached, increase N by 1 and go back to 6.
 9. Keep repeating steps 6 to 8 until a solution is found or length of buffer reaches M.
 ```